casscalescu/full-day-html-css-workshop/README.md

-# Welcome to Intro to HTML & CSS Workshop! :sparkles:
+# Welcome to the Intro to HTML & CSS Workshop! :sparkles:

 ## Let's get familiar with HTML + CSS and build a landing page.